Emergency Dentistry – Grand Prairie, TX

 If you’ve broken a tooth, we can help you restore it with tooth-colored composite filling material, a dental crown, or veneers.
 If the break has created a sharp edge in your mouth, you can place orthodontic wax over it to protect your lips and oral tissues from becoming scraped and irritated.

 Time is of the essence during this emergency.
-Try to get to our office within an hour of the incident.
+Try to get to our dental office within an hour of the incident.
 Retrieve your knocked-out tooth, being sure to only handle it by the biting surface, and rinse it under a cool stream of water.
 To keep it alive, store it in a sealable container of milk or saltwater.
 If there’s blood, you can place a piece of gauze over the area to help absorb it and promote clotting.

 Lost Filling/ Crown